Taptzuz/Tson/README.md

    Maps.
 - Has a Pretty-Json formatter
 - Thread-Safe
+- Access for Private-Fields
 - Does not need any other libraries
-- Access for Private-Fields
-- No other libraries needed

 ### TODO
  - Automatic Empty-Constructor generation for newInstance